Entering a conversation

 Prof. Dr. Nils Karlson

-Nils Karlson (*1958) teaches as an associate professor (docent) at Uppsala University, Sweden, in the department of politics.
-He is also Founding President and CEO of the Ratio Institute, a private research institute in Stockholm.
+Nils Karlson (*1958) is a professor of political science and the politics, markets and civil society of the welfare state, affiliated with the department of economic and industrial development at Linköping University, Sweden.
+He is also founding president of the Ratio Institute, a private research institute in Stockholm.
 With a background both in political science and in economics, he takes particular interest in the interaction between politics and markets within the context of the modern welfare state.
 He also works in the fields of institutional economics, public choice and constitutional political economy.

 Prof. Dr. Wolfgang Kerber